jaleezyy/viralstep/README.md

 # Viral Syndromic Target Enrichment Pipeline (ViralSTEP)

+Provided in partial fulfilment of the requires for the degree Doctor of Philosophy.

 Files and methodology pertaining to the development of virus hybridization probes or baits.
 VHost-Classifier and BaitsTools (v1.6.2) provided as submodules.

 Help screen below **(Note: functions with appended "(WIP)" are still in development)**: